watsona4/scipy2016/SciPy2016TripReport.md

 realized that there are more needs for distributed computing.
 Under the hood, Dask uses a scheduler and a task graph to interact with and assign tasks to nodes.
 The developers have written a thin API to expose the scheduler and task graph to users.
-Additionally, they have written a distributed scheduler to interact with large HPC machines.
+Additionally, in addition to schedulers for synchronous, multithread, and multiprocess tasks, they have written a distributed scheduler to interact with large HPC machines.
 This scheduler decomposes the task graph and assigns chunks of the graph to machines as they are available.
 With this approach, the scheduler is able to add workers or graphs at any time during execution, and knows how to re-create data so it can recover from losing a worker as well.
 Dask also provides a web interface for monitoring the job remotely as it proceeds.

 The presenter demonstrated a new class called `Delayed`, which is a lazy object that only executes its tasks when its `compute()` method